blueimp/wdio/docs/edge.md

    Also copy the files in the [../assets](../assets) directory to the folder defined as `WINDOWS_ASSETS_DIR`.

-4. Create a shortcut to `webdriver.ps1` (via "Right-Click" → "Create shortcut"), then open the properties dialog for the shortcut (via "Right-Click" → "Properties") and set the `Target` property to the following value:
+4. Create a shortcut to `webdriver.ps1` (via "Right-Click" → "Create shortcut" on Windows 10 and "Right-Click" → "Show more options" → "Create shortcut" on Windows 11), then open the properties dialog for the shortcut (via "Right-Click" → "Properties") and set the `Target` property to the following
+   value:

    ```bat
    powershell -ExecutionPolicy ByPass -File webdriver.ps1